Last Days (2005 film): Music

 Last Days features two original compositions by Michael Pitt: an acoustic song entitled "Death to Birth" and an electric jam called "That Day".
 Lukas Haas composed another piece, "Untitled".
 Rodrigo Lopresti composed "Seen as None" and "Pointless Ride".
 The character Scott listens to "Venus in Furs" by The Velvet Underground.
 Blake, in one scene, watches the music video for "On Bended Knee" by Boyz II Men on television.
 "Venus in Furs" contains the lyric "...on bended knee".
 A soundscape piece called "Doors of Perception" ("Türen der Wahrnehmung") was composed by Hildegard Westerkamp.

 Filming

 The film was shot in the Hudson Valley region of New York, which, due in part to cinematographer Harris Savides' specialized treatment of the film stock, suggests the Pacific Northwest, where Van Sant is from.

 Reception

-Last Days received mixed reviews.
-On Rotten Tomatoes it has an approval rating of 57% based on reviews from 120 critics.
+On Rotten Tomatoes it has an approval rating of 58% based on reviews from 119 critics, with an average rating of 6.1/10.
 The site's consensus says, "While the minimalist style is not for all viewers, those who prefer experimentalism will find Last Days hypnotic."
-On Metacritic it has a weighted average score of 67 out of 100 based on reviews from 36 critics.
+On Metacritic it has a weighted average score of 67 out of 100 based on reviews from 36 critics, indicating "generally favorable" reviews.

 Leslie Felperin of Variety wrote: "Result is dead-on depiction of the hedonistic rock lifestyle, punctuated by sequences of haunting beauty but also quasi-religious imagery that borders on tacky."